MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 1. **Enter the following command:**

     Replace `<app-id>` with the specific ID of the app you want to download.
-The following command below an example for downloading a generic Surface Hub application.

     ```bash
     winget download <app-id> --platform windows.universal -a x64 --skip-license